Presentation of Christ in the Temple (Vouet)

-Presentation of Christ in the Temple is a painting of the Presentation of Christ in the Temple by Simon Vouet, executed c.
-1640–1641, commissioned from him by cardinal Richelieu for the Jesuit church of Saint-Paul-Saint-Louis.
+Presentation of Christ in the Temple is an oil painting on canvas executed c.
+1640–1641 by the French artist Simon Vouet.
+The painting, which depicts the Biblical story of the Presentation of Christ in the Temple, was commissioned from Vouet by Cardinal Richelieu for the Jesuit church of Saint-Paul-Saint-Louis.
 The main painting is now in the Louvre, whilst its original upper panel The Apotheosis of St Louis is now in the Musée des beaux-arts de Rouen.